Gilgit-Baltistan: Culture

-Gilgit-Baltistan is home to diversified cultures, ethnic groups, languages and backgrounds.
-Major cultural events include the Shandoor Polo Festival, Babusar Polo Festival and Jashn-e-Baharan or the Harvest Time Festival (Navroz).
-Traditional dances include: Old Man Dance in which more than one person wears old-style dresses; Cow Boy Dance (Payaloo) in which a person wears old style dress, long leather shoes and holds a stick in hand and the Sword Dance in which the participants show taking one sword in right and shield in left.
-One to six participants can dance in pairs.
+Rock art and petroglyphs

+There are more than 50,000 pieces of rock art (petroglyphs) and inscriptions all along the Karakoram Highway in Gilgit-Baltistan, concentrated at ten major sites between Hunza and Shatial.
+The carvings were left by invaders, traders, and pilgrims who passed along the trade route, as well as by locals.
+The earliest date back to between 5000 and 1000 BCE, showing single animals, triangular men and hunting scenes in which the animals are larger than the hunters.
+These carvings were pecked into the rock with stone tools and are covered with a thick patina that proves their age.

+The ethnologist Karl Jettmar has pieced together the history of the area from inscriptions and recorded his findings in Rock Carvings and Inscriptions in the Northern Areas of Pakistan and the later-released Between Gandhara and the Silk Roads—Rock Carvings Along the Karakoram Highway.
+Many of these carvings and inscriptions will be inundated and/or destroyed when the planned Basha-Diamir dam is built and the Karakoram Highway is widened.

+Education

+In 2002, Karakoram International University was inaugurated by President Pervez Musharraf at Gilgit, with satellite campuses at Hunza, Chilas, Skardu and Ghizer.
+The KIU campus at Skardu was promoted to an independent university, University of Baltistan, in 2017.
+As of 2024, the region has 13 intermediate colleges, 14 degree colleges, and 2 cadet colleges, in addition to 2028 primary, 615 middle, 451 high and 135 higher secondary schools.

 Sports

-Polo in progress with Shandur lake in background, Shandur, Gupis-Yasin District.
+Polo in progress with Shandur lake in background, Shandur, Ghizer District.

-Many types of sports are in currency, throughout the region, but most popular of them is Polo.
-Almost every bigger valley has a polo ground, polo matches in such grounds attract locals as well as foreigners visitors during summer season.
-One of such polo tournament is held in Shandur each year and polo teams of Gilgit with Chitral participates.
-Though very internationally unlikely, but even for some local historians like Hassan Hasrat from Skardu and for some national writers like Ahmed Hasan Dani it was originated in same region.
-For testimonies, they present the Epic of King Gesar of balti version where king gesar started polo by killing his step son and hit head of cadaver with a stick thus started the game they also held that the very simple rules of local polo game also testifies its primitiveness.
-The English word Polo has Balti origin, that is spoken in same region, dates back to the 19th century which means ball.
+Many types of sports are played throughout the region, but the most popular of them is polo.
+Almost every large valley has a polo ground.
+Polo matches in such grounds attract locals as well as foreign visitors during summer season.
+One of such polo tournament is held in Shandur each year and polo teams of Gilgit with Chitral participate.
+Although unlikely, some historians like Ahmed Hasan Dani suggest that it originated from Gilgit-Baltistan.
+As evidence, they present the Balti version of the Epic of King Gesar in which King Gesar is said to have started Polo sport by killing his stepson and hitting head of his body with a stick.
+They also suggest that the simple rules of local Polo game testifies its primitiveness.
+The English word Polo has Balti origin and dates back to the 19th century, meaning ball.

-Other popular sports are football, cricket, volleyball (mostly play in winters) and other minor local sports. with growing facilities and particular local geography Climbing, trekking and other similar sports are also getting popularity.
-Samina Baig from Hunza valley is the only Pakistani woman and the third Pakistani to climb Mount Everest and also the youngest Muslim woman to climb Everest, having done so at the age of 21 while Hassan Sadpara from Skardu valley is the first Pakistani to have climbed six eight-thousanders including the world's highest peak Everest (8848 m) besides K2 (8611 m), Gasherbrum I (8080 m), Gasherbrum II (8034 m), Nanga Parbat (8126 m), Broad Peak (8051 m).
+Other popular sports are football, cricket, volleyball (mostly played in winter) and other minor local sports.
+With growing facilities and suitable geography, mountaineering, trekking and other similar sports are also gaining popularity.
+Samina Baig from Hunza is one of the only Pakistani women to climb Mount Everest, having done so at the age of 21 while Hassan Sadpara from Skardu is the first Pakistani to have climbed six eight-thousanders, including Everest and the five eight-thousanders of Gilgit-Baltistan.